 Immigration evaluations support the cases of those who are pursuing legal immigrant status to the United States with the assistance of an attorney.
 Evaluation meetings are scheduled in my office, or at times we could meet at your Portland-area attorney’s office.

-I am licensed in both Oregon and New York State, so I can meet with clients anywhere in these states through a secure video meeting that is like Skype but confidential.
+I am licensed in Oregon, Washington, Florida and New York, so I can meet with clients anywhere in these states through a secure video meeting that is like Skype but confidential.

 In this role, I am not acting as your therapist.
 I provide an objective detailed view of your situation in a written summary for the Court’s consideration in your case.
 These evaluations may involve adults or also children who are affected by immigration issues.
 We meet for one or two sessions, about 3 hours total time.
 Usually I can return the completed report of 10-15 pages to your attorney for review within 7- 10 days.